-What Is a Blood Alcohol Content (BAC) Level?
+Understanding Blood Alcohol Content (BAC) Levels

-In California, the legal limit is 0.08%.
-This means that if your BAC is 0.08% or higher when operating a vehicle, you can be charged with DUI.
-If you are under 21, a BAC of 0.01% or higher is considered over the legal limit.
-If your BAC is 0.01% or higher at any age and you are on DUI probation, you are considered over the legal limit.
+In California, the legal limit for a driver’s blood alcohol level is 0.08%.
+So, if your BAC is 0.08% or higher when operating a vehicle, you can be charged with DUI.
+If you are under 21, a BAC of 0.01% or higher is over the legal limit.

-If you have a BAC of 0.04% or higher and are operating a vehicle that requires a CDL, whether or not you have a CDL is considered over the legal limit.
-The same limit applies to someone driving a vehicle-for-hire when a passenger is in the vehicle.
+If your BAC is 0.01% or higher at any age and you are on DUI probation, you are over the legal limit.
+If you have a blood alcohol concentration of 0.04% or higher and are operating a vehicle that requires a CDL, whether or not you have a CDL, you are over the legal limit.
+The same BAC limit applies to someone driving a vehicle-for-hire when a passenger is in the vehicle.

 What Impacts Your BAC Level?